Baryogenesis and Dark Matter in Multiple Hidden Sectors: DARK NEUTRINO FREEZE-IN

-\section{Dark Neutrino Freeze-in}
+\section{DARK NEUTRINO FREEZE-IN}

-As mentioned in \autoref{Neff Constraints}, electroweak symmetry breaking induces mixing between the SM neutrinos and hidden sector neutrinos in standard sectors.
-This in turn can mediate a freeze-in production of hidden sector neutrinos which contribute to $\Delta N_{\text{eff}}$.
-This process actually places strong constraints on a model where the reheaton couples directly to the lepton doublet~\cite{Arkani-Hamed:2016rle}, and we begin by computing that effect.
+Given the coupling between the leptons and the reheaton, electroweak symmetry breaking induces mixing between the SM neutrinos and hidden sector neutrinos in standard sectors.
+This in turn can mediate the production of hidden sector neutrinos from the SM neutrino bath.
+In this Appendix, we show that this process gives a negligible contribution to the neutrino energy density.